Accessibility with Derek Featherstone

 No, not at all.

-a normal project, you’d priced it out, and you’d made it accessible just as part of your normal practice.
+This was a client that you had done a project, that was just a normal project, you’d priced it out, and you’d made it accessible just as part of your normal practice.

 That’s exactly it.
 We setup their conference websites and we reuse a lot of what we’ve done before because we know that it’s solid and it’s going to work.